-The civil cover sheet is a form provided by the Clerk's Office and is used to gather information about the nature of your lawsuit.
-You should file a civil cover sheet when you file your petition.
-The civil cover sheet is available on the Court's website or can be obtained from any of the Clerk's offices.
+The civil cover sheet is a form provided by the Clerk's Office that is used to gather information about the nature of your lawsuit.
+You must file a civil cover sheet when you file your petition.

 How do I pay the filing fee?